 - When driving from the Hilo side to the Kona side, we recommend taking the northern route around the island along the Hamakua Coast and through Waimea.
 To us, this is the more scenic route compared to driving along the southern route.

 From the Hilo side, we’ve enjoyed stays in the village of Volcano.
 We enjoy staying in Volcano because it is so close to the Volcanoes National Park and it’s in a rainforest which is a significant contrast to the dry lava fields you’ll find on the Kona side.
 In the Volcano area, you’ll find a small lodge, Kilauea Lodge and lots of B&Bs.
-Within Hawaii Volcanoes National Park, there’s a small hotel, Volcano House, that sits on the edge of a crater.
+Additionally, within Hawaii Volcanoes National Park, there’s a small hotel, Volcano House, that sits on the edge of a crater.

 On the Kona side, we prefer to stay on the Kohala Coast either in a condo or hotel.
 We like the Kohala Coast because it feels a bit more remote and relaxing, plus it seems that you get a lot of luxury for fairly reasonable prices.
 Another benefit to staying on the Kohala Coast is that you are less likely to experience rain and VOG (volcanic smog).
 We quite like the Waikoloa Beach Resort on the Kohala Coast and the Mauna Lani Resort area of the Kohala Coast.